laasilva/laasilva/README.md

 :sparkles: Currently working at Dell Technologies; <br/>
 :sparkles: Really into starting projects and never finishing them; <br/>
 :sparkles: You can find me on discord playing the most random game ever (Powerwash Simulator is my s***);<br/>
-:sparkles: Love drumming nut my neighbors don't.<br/>
+:sparkles: Love drumming but my neighbors don't.<br/>